mmccarthy404/terraform-modules/terraform-aws-wireguard/README.md

 ## Note

-This module only manages the Wireguard interface acting as the VPN server in AWS, and all peers must be configured manually.
-Additionally it is prerequisite that  all [Wireguard keys](https://www.wireguard.com/quickstart/#key-generation) be generated externally and supplied as variables before deployment.
+This module only manages the WireGuard interface acting as the VPN server in AWS, and all peers must be configured manually.
+Additionally it is prerequisite that  all [WireGuard keys](https://www.wireguard.com/quickstart/#key-generation) be generated externally and supplied as variables before deployment.

 ## Licence